UK Edition. Click here for US version.

 may want to monitor you more closely.
 No change in dose is needed.

-Children: Arthrotec is for adults only, it is not for use in children (under 18
+Use in children: Arthrotec is for adults only, it is not for use in children

 If you take more Arthrotec than you should